7 Social Media Strategies for Strangling the Shoulder Satan

 #1 – Picture your mother.

-• If visions of your mother doesn’t do it, picture some other person you admire
+• If visions of your mother doesn’t do it, picture some other person you admire.

-• Mother Teresa, Gandhi, Martin Luther King
+• Mother Teresa, Gandhi, Martin Luther King.

-#2 – Picture your next client.
+#2 – Visualize your next client (or employer).

 Here’s the twist.